spack/spack/lib/spack/docs/packaging_guide.rst

 install from an unchecked archive.

-Install function
+Install method
 ~~~~~~~~~~~~~~~~~~~~~~~

 The last element of the ``libelf`` package is its ``install()``
-function.
+method.
 This is where the real work of installation happens, and
 it's the main part of the package you'll need to customize for each
 piece of software.

-When a user runs ``spack install``, Spack fetches an archive for the
-correct version of the software, expands the archive, and sets the
-current working directory to the root directory of the expanded
-archive.
-It then instantiates a package object and calls its
-``install()`` method.

-Install takes a ``spec`` object and a ``prefix`` path:

 .. literalinclude:: ../spack/packages/libelf.py
    :start-after: 0.8.12
    :linenos:

-We'll talk about ``spec`` objects and the types of methods you can
+``install`` takes a ``spec``: a description of how the package should
-call on them later.
-The ``prefix`` is the path to the directory where
+be built, and a ``prefix``: the path to the directory where the
+software should be installed.

-the package should install the software after it is built.
+:ref:`Writing the install method <install-method>` is documented in

-Inside of the ``install()`` function, things should look pretty
+detail later, but in general, the ``install()`` method should look
 familiar.  ``libelf`` uses autotools, so the package first calls
 ``configure``, passing the prefix and some other package-specific
 arguments.
 It then calls ``make`` and ``make install``.

+Spack provides wrapper functions for ``configure`` and ``make`` so
+that you can call them in a similar way to how you'd call a shell
+comamnd.

-``configure`` and ``make`` look very similar to commands you'd type in
+look very similar to commands you'd type in a shell, but they're
-a shell, but they're actually Python functions.
-Spack provides these
+actually Python functions.
+Spack provides these wrapper functions to
-wrapper functions to allow you to call commands more naturally when
-you write packages.
-This allows spack to provide some special
+allow you to call commands more naturally when you write packages.
-features, as well.
-For example, in Spack, ``make`` is parallel by
-default.
-Spack figures out the number of cores on your machine and
-passes and appropriate value for ``-j<numjobs>`` to the ``make``
-command.
-In a package file, you can supply a keyword argument,
-``parallel=False``, to disable parallel make.
-We do it here to avoid
-some race conditions in ``libelf``\'s ``install`` target.
-The first
-call to ``make()``, which does not have a keyword argument, will still
-build in parallel.

-We'll go into more detail about shell command functions in later
-sections.
+See the section on :ref:`shell wrappers <shell-wrappers>`.

 .. _spack-create:

-Creating Packages Automatically
+Creating Packages
 ----------------------------------

 ``spack create``